 Isle of Wight Beekeepers Association

-Honey bees can cause a problem when they swarm, usually from May to July, ending up somewhere in your garden or in an outbuilding or even a chimney.
+Honey bees swarm as part of their colony's reproductive cycle, usually occuring between May and July.
+Whilst swarming bees are quite gentle and very unlikely to sting, they can cause a problem should the swarm end up somewhere in your garden, in an outbuilding or even a chimney.
 See Getting Advice for a swarm description and who to contact to come and collect them.
 Viable swarms will be taken away to the teaching apiary, checked for health and passed on to new beekeepers looking for their first colony.

-Please note that, while we greately appreciate your intention to remove bees in a humane way, rescuing bees from high buildings and chimneys is usually a very complex and sometimes risky task, as it often involves ladders or even scaffolds, and thus need to be undertaken by professionals specialised in this sort of swarm collection.
+Please note that, while we greatly appreciate your intention to remove bees in a humane way, rescuing bees from high buildings & chimneys is usually a very complex and sometimes risky task.
+It often involves ladders or even scaffolding and thus needs to be undertaken by professionals specialised in this sort of swarm collection.
+Most of our team of volunteers are not trained or insured to perform such a task.

 Website by Island Webservices